Forever (The Bear): Plot

 In a flashback, Carmy (Jeremy Allen White) starts his first day at the French Laundry.
 As he is preparing family meal, he is approached by Chef Thomas Keller, who offers him some tips on trussing a chicken.
 Keller also explains that, besides learning how to cook, it is very important to "nurture" people in his environment to build a good image.

 In present day, Carmy, Sydney (Ayo Edebiri) and Richie (Ebon Moss-Bachrach) arrive at Ever (a fictionalized version of a real restaurant in the West Loop) for its closing dinner.
 They reunite with a few colleagues, including Chef Luca (Will Poulter) and a few other respected chefs.
 As they sit to converse about their experiences, Carmy notices that Chef David Fields (Joel McHale) is in attendance.
 Richie goes to the kitchen, where he reunites with Garrett (Andrew Lopez) and Jessica (Sarah Ramos), and decides to help them in running service.

 As the chefs talk about the importance of creating safe environments, Carmy finally admits his frustration with Fields to Sydney and Luca.
 When Fields walks to the bathroom, Carmy goes to confront him over his abusive nature.
 Carmy tells him he thinks about him which Fields states he does not think about him.
 Carmy opens up about how he destroyed his life by having abandoned other people in his life.
 Fields, however, retorts to an incredulous Carmy that he should be thankful; he began as a fine chef and left as an "excellent" chef.
 Sydney and Luca visit the kitchen, where Luca reveals he will stay in Chicago for a few months to visit his sister.
 Adam (Adam Shapiro) reminds Sydney about his prior offer, to which she states she is still interested.

 Chef Terry (Olivia Colman) delivers a speech, proclaiming that the importance of a restaurant is not the food, but the service to the customers.
 She also explains her choice to close the restaurant to Carmy, explaining she was tired of the constant stress and wanted to finish her career on her own terms.
 Later, Sydney invites the staff of The Bear and Ever to her apartment for a party.
 Checking the fridge, Sydney finds a four-star review for The Beef, causing her to leave the apartment due to a panic attack.

-Carmy walks alone in the street, and discovers that he has missed phone calls from Cicero and Computer, as the Chicago Tribune review is finally out.
+Carmy walks alone past the old West Loop location of Peoria Packing Butcher Shop along the Green-Pink Line tracks, and discovers that he has missed phone calls from Cicero and Computer, as the Chicago Tribune review is finally out.
 He stares at a few specific words, but the consensus is not seen.
 Carmy simply proclaims, "Motherfucker."
+A title card placed at the end of the show states TO BE CONTINUED.